gdelazzari/MailCruncher/README.md

 Read [my blog post](http://gdelazzari.github.io/2017/06/04/emails-mess/) to know the story behind and to learn more details about the machine learning part.

 ## Running
 To run this program you will need to install all the required dependencies.
-You can easly do that with the following command:
+You can easily do that with the following command:

 `sudo pip install -r requirements.txt`